light-curve/ceres-solver-rs/README.md

 It can be used to solve Non-linear Least Squares problems with constraints and general optimization problems.
 Here we provide a Rust binding for this library.

-The earliest Ceres Solver version tested is 2.0, but the bindings may work with older versions
+The bindings require Ceres Solver version 2.2, but the bindings may work with older or new versions.
+Please submit an issue if you need a support of other versions.

 This project consists of three crates:
 - `ceres-solver` is a safe Rust bindings